rvennam23/CarND-LaneLines-P1/README.md

 Project Writeup
 ---
 For this writeup, I will use solidWhiteRight.jpg image as input.
-This project consists of five steps.
+This project consists of 4 steps.

 #1 GrayScale Conversion <br>
 Input images(RGB format) are converted into grayscale images in this step.
 In grayscale representation, value of each pixel is a single sample, that is, it carries only intensity information.